Diagnostics for Epidemic and Pandemic Preparedness

 Tools and resources to support a rapid response to COVID-19

-PATH Diagnostics rapidly responded to fill diagnostic gaps during the global COVID-19 pandemic with laboratory-based activities to support the development, availability, and sustainability of high-quality diagnostics.
+PATH Diagnostics rapidly responded to fill diagnostic gaps during the COVID-19 pandemic with laboratory-based activities to support the development, availability, and sustainability of high-quality diagnostics.
 This includes:

-- Creating a COVID-19 benchmarking panel and conducting lab-based assessments of new commercial rapid diagnostic tests to verify performance claims and fit for purpose testing in international settings.
+- Creating a COVID-19 benchmarking panel and conducting lab-based assessments of new commercial rapid diagnostic tests to verify performance claims and fit-for-purpose testing in international settings.

 - Leading a global research collaboration to strengthen environmental surveillance to monitor the presence of SARS-CoV-2 in wastewater.